apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
 <p>Specifies the name of the field.
-This is a required field and must be a string of maximum length 63.
+It must be a string of maximum length 63.
 The name should match the regex pattern <code>^[a-z0-9]([a-z0-9\.\-]*[a-z0-9])?$</code>.</p>
 </td>
 </tr>